Quitch/AI-Bugfixes/README.md

 - Fix issues which impact skirmish and multiplayer and can be resolved through JSON
   - Hover units will not get stuck on islands with land armies
+  - Bluehawks are handled correctly as a long-range unit

 ### What It Doesn't Do